TV5 Network: Dream FM Network

-Dream FM Network was the original radio network of ABC Development Corporation when it was reopened in 1992.
-With its flagship station DWET 106.7 FM Manila (now airing as Energy FM which is owned by Ultrasonic Broadcasting System), DYET 106.7 FM Cebu (now DYQC 106.7 FM, airing as DWIZ News FM 106.7 under the auspices of Aliw Broadcasting Corporation), and DXET 106.7 FM Davao (now owned by Interactive Broadcast Media and later returned to TV5 as operator lease, currently airing as True FM since November 2024), it undergoes multiple format, including Hot AC, Top 40 hits, Original Pilipino Music and sometimes, Latin music.
+Dream FM Network (formerly known as Kool 106), the original radio division of TV5 Network, was established dating back to its reopening in February 1992 as ABC Development Corporation.
+With its flagship station DWET 106.7 FM Manila (now airing as Energy FM which is owned by Ultrasonic Broadcasting System), DYET 106.7 FM Cebu (now DYQC 106.7 FM, airing as 1067 Home Radio under the auspices of Aliw Broadcasting Corporation), and DXET 106.7 FM Davao (now owned by Interactive Broadcast Media and is being leased by TV5 through its affiliate Nation Broadcasting Corporation, currently airing as True FM since November 2024), it undergoes multiple format, including Hot AC, Top 40 hits, Original Pilipino Music and sometimes, Latin music.
 Upon acquisition of the conglomerate by Antonio "Tonyboy" O. Cojuangco Jr., the radio network flipped its format into a smooth jazz format, added up with R&B, Soul, Bossa Nova and House, which remained unchanged after its TV counterpart ABC-5 reformatted in 2008.
 The radio network was not part of the acquisition of ABC Development Corporation by MediaQuest Holdings in 2010 since the latter has Nation Broadcasting Corporation's FM stations, which later branded to News5 as Radyo5 NewsFM.
 Dream FM was retained under the Cojuangco management and operated by former ABC stockholder Anton Lagdameo, with Cojuangco already having transferred ABC's entire FM stations to Interactive Broadcast Media (IBMI).
 The majority of Dream FM stations closed in June 2011 as Ultrasonic Broadcasting System signed an agreement with IBMI, in which it will lease the stations DWET 106.7 FM Manila and reformed on July 1 as Energy FM Manila (Energy FM was formerly on DWKY 91.5 FM, now 91.5 Win Radio).
 Only DYKP retained its operations as Boracay Beach Radio.